dsyer/jersc/README.md

 Do you want to copy a game from the file (Y/n)? n
 ```

-You can also copy a game slot, duplicating it into an existing slot.
+You can also copy a game slot, duplicating it into an existing slot (using a file name ending in ".gz" will cause the output to be compressed).
+You can overwite the existing file if you want to, but by default a different filename is used, just in case you change your mind.
 Example (assuming `ER0000.sl2.out` does not exist):

 ```bash
 $ ./jersc